jschirrmacher/zerberus/README.md

 ### Wire motors, encoders and IMU

-THe MPU needs to be connected to the I2C ports, motor controllers and encoders just need some GPIO ports.
+The MPU needs to be connected to the I2C ports, motor controllers and encoders just need some GPIO ports.
 We wired them like this:

 - MPU SDA <-> Raspi SDA (Pin 3)
 - MPU SCL <-> Raspi SCL (Pin 5)